stephbuon/llm2triples/README.md

 # llm2triples: Triples Extractor

-Extracts (subject, predicate, object) triples from text using an LLM via `ask_groq`.
+Extracts (subject, predicate, object) triples from text using an LLM.

 ## Installation